Online Combinatorial Linear Optimization via a Frank-Wolfe-based Metarounding Algorithm: Experiment

 \section{Experiment}

-We demonstrate numerical experiment to show the effectiveness of Algorithm~\ref{alg:metarounding-erlpboost} compared to the previous work~\footnote{ The program is available at \url{https://github.com/rmitsuboshi/metarounding_mitsuboshi}. }.
+The algorithm proposed by Garber~\cite{garber:mor20} requires solving large-scale quadratic programs with $O(n^{2} \sqrt{T} \ln T)$ variables for $O(\sqrt{T})$-regret and $O(n^{2} \ln T)$ variables for $O(T^{2/3})$-regret.
+Therefore, one cannot compute a combinatorial vector even though the number of oracle calls is sub-linear in $T$.
+For this reason, we compared our algorithm against to the algorithm by Kakade et al.~\cite{kakade+:sicomp09} that achieves $O(\sqrt{T})$-regret\footnote{ The program is available at \url{https://github.com/rmitsuboshi/metarounding_mitsuboshi}. }.
 We performed our experiment on Intel Xeon Gold 6124 CPU 2.60GHz processors.

 Our experiment was demonstrated on a set cover instance, generated with the same procedure in~\cite{fujita+:alt13}.
 We choose a fixed item size $m = 10$ and measure the running time by varying the number of sets $n \in \{10, 50, 100, 200, 500, 1000\}$.
 The input for metarounding is a solution of relaxed set cover problem with a random cost vector $\bm{x} \in [0, 1]^{n}$.
 Here, the relaxation means that the variable takes value in $[0, 1]$ instead of $\{0, 1\}$.